NexusSfan/NexusSfan/README.md

 - 👋 Hi, I’m @NexusSfan
 - 😅 I hope you like my stuff!
 - ✌ I put some work into it!
-- Also btw GitHub i still don't like you for saying things with no licenses are bad.

 Stats: